RPGroup-PBoC/pboc22_marseille/_posts/2022-01-28-materials.md

 ## Vignettes

-<a href="https://www.youtube.com/channel/UCnYEe45w6F4G3AEYCyNHMWg/videos" target="_blank">{{"PBoC YouTube Channel"}}</a>><br/> - This series of vignettes expands on topics we will cover in the course.
+<a href="https://www.youtube.com/channel/UCnYEe45w6F4G3AEYCyNHMWg/videos" target="_blank">{{"PBoC Vignette Library"}}</a> - This series of vignettes expands on topics we will cover in the course.
 Specific suggestions for vignettes to watch will be given during the course.

 <table>
 <tr>